1990 Mercedes-Benz 190 E2.5-16 Evolution II

 Year of manufacture1990

-The initial Evo model overhauled the platform into a thoroughbred racer by installing a tuned version of the 2.5-liter motor.
-A higher rev limit, larger brakes, and improved tires meant the Evolution accelerated and stopped better than ever before.
-Further enhancements included wider a front and rear track, stiffer adjustable suspension, and revised bodywork.
-For the Evo II model, the engineers squeezed out more potential to an impressive 235 hp.
-Brembo four-piston calipers were quick to bring the car to a halt.
-The true highlight of the Evo II is the aero kit that features a towering rear spoiler, imposing fender flairs, and an even more aggressive front splitter.
+The initial Evo model overhauled the platform into a thoroughbred racer with a tuned version of the 2.5-liter engine.
+A higher rev limiter, 3.27:1 axle ratio, larger brakes, and better tires meant that the Evolution accelerated and stopped better than any 190 E. Further enhancements included wider front and rear tracks, a stiffer adjustable suspension, and revised bodywork.
+Following this iteration, Mercedes-Benz refined the platform even further creating the Evo II.
+Again, the engineers managed to squeeze out more power, achieving an impressive 235 horsepower, while also revising the gear ratios, and incorporating an even stiffer adjustable suspension and Brembo four-piston calipers.
+But the true highlight of the Evo II for many motorheads was the aero kit, with its towering rear spoiler, imposing fender flairs, and an even more aggressive front splitter.

-To view this car and others currently consigned to this auction, please visit the RM website at rmsothebys.com/en/auctions/0120.
+To view this car and others currently consigned to this auction, please visit the RM website at rmsothebys.com/en/auctions/mi22.